rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 mkdir -p /etc/httpd/sites-available /etc/httpd/sites-enabled
 ```

-This will create both needed directories.
+This will create the needed directories.

 You also need a directory where our sites are going to be.
 This can be anywhere, but a good way to keep things organized is to create a "sub-domains" directory.
 Put this in /var/www: `mkdir /var/www/sub-domains/` to decrease complexity.